lululxvi/deepxde/docs/demos/ode_system.rst

     ic1 = dde.IC(geom, np.sin, boundary, component=0)
     ic2 = dde.IC(geom, np.cos, boundary, component=1)

-Now, we have specified the geometry, ODEs, and initial condition.
+Now, we have specified the geometry, ODEs, and initial conditions.
 We then define the ``ODE`` problem as

 .. code-block:: python